flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180310-18-04-10-credit-card-signatures.md

     no auTOGRAPHS, PLEASE.
   card_citation: no auTOGRAPHS, PLEASE.
 card_4:
-  card_text: "Is Your Safety in Jeopardy?\n---------------------------\n\n_a\x1COur fraud capabilities have advanced so that **signatures are no longer necessary to fight fraud**.a\x1D_  \nJaromir Divilek, American Express\n\n*   Microchips in credit cards create unique codes for each purchase, making cards harder to copy.\n*   Once merchants upgraded swipe technology, signatures became “largely irrelevant.”"
+  card_text: "Is Your Safety in Jeopardy?n---------------------------nn_ax1COur fraud capabilities have advanced so that **signatures are no longer necessary to fight fraud**.ax1D_  nJaromir Divilek, American Expressnn*   Microchips in credit cards create unique codes for each purchase, making cards harder to copy.n*   Once merchants upgraded swipe technology, signatures became “largely irrelevant.”"
   card_citation: ''
 card_10:
   card_text: >-